WHAT ARE TRAFFIC CRIME PENALTIES IN FLORIDA?

 - If it is your first offense, it can be penalized as a traffic infraction with punishments of up to 60 days in jail.
 If it is your second offense, its still a traffic infraction but it can hold punishments of up to 6 months in jail.
 Finally, if you cause property damage it can become a third degree misdemeanor and if you harm another person, it can become a second degree felony.

-FINES & FEES ASSOCIATED WITH TRAFFIC CRIME CONVICTIONS IN FLORIDA
+FINES & FEES ASSOCIATED WITH TRAFFIC CRIME CONVICTIONS IN SOUTH FLORIDA

 Driving with a suspended Driver’s License: